sschwarzer/ftputil/website/documentation.md

 -   `time_shift()`

-    returns the currently-set time shift value.
-See `set_time_shift` above for its definition.
+    returns the currently set time shift value.
+See `set_time_shift` above for the definition of "time shift" in this context.

 <a id="synchronize_times"></a>